-- A when-statement shall not be used within a function. - when-statements shall not occur inside initial algorithms. - when-statements cannot be nested. - when-statements shall not occur inside while-loops, for-loops, or if-statements in algorithms.
+- A when-statement shall not be used within a function. - When-statements shall not occur inside initial algorithms. - When-statements cannot be nested. - When-statements shall not occur inside while, if, and for-clauses in algorithms.

-Example: The following nested when-statement is invalid:
+[Example: The following nested when-statement is invalid: